Finding a solution to the mystery phrase coined by St. Paul, the discerning of spirits.

 Clues from early Bible translations on discerning

 However, this only paints a partial picture of what Paul meant.
-A deeper look into early Bible translations is required to provide further clues.
+A comprehensive look into early Bible translations is required to provide further clues.

 The Latin Vulgate